MEDSL/elections-performance-index/README.md

 #### MIT Election and Data Science Lab

-#### Cameron Wimpy
+#### Jack Williams

 The data file `epi_indicators-all_years` contains all of the non-normalized indicator scores for the [Elections Performance Index](https://elections.mit.edu/) (EPI).
 These scores are produced through a large data collection and cleaning effort as part of the overall development of the EPI.
 More information on that process can be found in the [EPI Methodology Report](https://elections.mit.edu/2016-epi-methodology.pdf).

-The data file `epi_index_2016` contains the EPI scores for 2016.
-Previous calculations were conducted by the Pew Charitable Trusts and can be found on on the [EPI website](https://elections.mit.edu).
+The data file `epi_index_2018` contains the EPI scores for 2018.
+Calculations before 2016 were conducted by the Pew Charitable Trusts and can be found on on the [EPI website](https://elections.mit.edu).

-Contact [Cameron Wimpy](mailto:wimpy@mit.edu) for any questions or to report errors.
+Contact [Jack R. Williams](mailto:jackrw@mit.edu) for any questions or to report errors.

 ## Codebook for `epi_indicators-all_years` dataset
 The variables are listed as they appear in the data file.